e-florez/amcess/docs/source/index.rst

 The basic (:doc:`examples <quickstart>`) demonstrates some of these features.
 Read more on :doc:`Installation <quickstart>`.

-A previous version of AMCESS, called as ASCEC :cite:`ascec` (spanish acronym Annealing Simulado con Energía Cuántica) was written in FORTRAN77 and was successfully used in the wide range of research and academic applications.
+A previous version of AMCESS, called ASCEC :cite:`ascec` (spanish acronym Annealing Simulado con Energía Cuántica) was written in FORTRAN77 and was successfully used in the wide range of research and academic applications.
 From atomic cluster to molecular cluster, the ASCEC package has produced